SoftCircuits/SimpleLogFile/README.md

 ex = new InvalidProgramException("There was a problem!", ex);

-// No inner exceptions logged here logFile.LogError("Text and an exception (not logging inner exceptions)", ex);
+// No inner exceptions logged here logFile.LogError("Something went wrong", ex);

-// Now inner exceptions are logged logFile.LogInnerExceptions = true;
+// Now log inner exceptions
-logFile.LogError("Text and an exception (logging inner exceptions)", ex);
+logFile.LogInnerExceptions = true;
+logFile.LogError("Something went wrong", ex);
 ```

 The code above would produce the following log entries.

 ```
-[5/16/2020 6:38:50 PM][ERROR] Text and an exception (not logging inner exceptions) : System.InvalidProgramException: There was a problem!
+[5/16/2020 6:38:50 PM][ERROR] Something went wrong : InvalidProgramException: There was a problem!
-[5/16/2020 6:38:50 PM][ERROR] Text and an exception (logging inner exceptions) : System.InvalidProgramException: There was a problem!
+[5/16/2020 6:38:50 PM][ERROR] Something went wrong : InvalidProgramException: There was a problem!
-  --> [INNER EXCEPTION] System.IO.InvalidDataException: Unable to do this --> [INNER EXCEPTION] System.InvalidOperationException: Unable to do that --> [INNER EXCEPTION] System.ArgumentNullException: Value cannot be null.
+  --> [INNER EXCEPTION] InvalidDataException: Unable to do this --> [INNER EXCEPTION] InvalidOperationException: Unable to do that --> [INNER EXCEPTION] ArgumentNullException: Value cannot be null.
 (Parameter 'parameterName')
 ```

 ## Deleting the Log File